 Harry Warren (composer) Al Dubin (lyricist)

 #5.
 The actor playing the fictional replacement composer in film #1 stars as a very famous hard boiled detective in this film noir of 1944.

 Can you name the actor, the fictional detective and the film from 1944?

 #6.
-The director of film #1 had 2 years earlier made one of the most famous gangster films ever made which also made a huge star out of its lead actor.
+The director of film #1 had 2 years earlier made a famous gangster film which also made a huge star out of its lead actor.

 Can you name the director, the earlier film and its lead actor?

-The Director of Gold Diggers of 1933 (pictured) is Mervin LeRoy
+The Director of Gold Diggers of 1933 (pictured) is Mervyn LeRoy

 Little Caesar (1931) directed by LeRoy starred Edward G. Robinson